 If you absolutely must include a little baby, do so after you’ve baked and cooled the cake.
 Pop it into the cake after cooling and before glazing and decorating.
 You can just put it under the loaf somewhere, too.

-Simply slice and serve.
-I eat mine alongside a mug of chicory coffee.
+Slice and serve!
+Mardi Gras King Cake is served for dessert, coffee, or breakfast with a mug of chicory coffee.
 I prefer Community Coffee since they’re a Louisiana brand.
 They even have a King Cake Flavor Blend!

-Reheat leftover slices in the microwave for 15 seconds to give them a just-baked flavor.
+I like to reheat a leftover slice of king cake in the microwave for 15 seconds to give it a just-baked flavor.

 Thaw the frozen king cake at room temperature, then frost and decorate.